It’s incredibly painful to lose a loved one. The grief can be even worse when it could have been avoided.

 If a fatal accident occurs due to someone else’s negligent or reckless behavior, it may be a wrongful death.
 The at-fault party may owe compensation to the family, including funeral and burial expenses, lost income, and emotional pain and suffering.

 If you lost a close family member in a wrongful death accident, you may deserve compensation.
-The Jeffcoat Firm Personal Injury Lawyers have years of experience dealing with wrongful death claims in South Carolina.
+Jeffcoat Injury and Car Accident Lawyers have years of experience dealing with wrongful death claims in South Carolina.

 What Are Some Examples of Wrongful Death Incidents?